 SPC has identified a network of licensed, accredited and reasonably-priced providers near major campus sites with full- or part-time care, before and after-school care, and/or evening care.
 A list is available on this page.

 List of Child Care Providers

 This list is subject to change.
-For more information on how to become a CCAMPIS-approved provider, please contact Kayla Conologue at 727-341-3314.
+For more information on how to become a CCAMPIS-approved provider, please contact the CCAMPIS Program at 727-302-6702.
 Approval decisions are made based on the program's criteria and needs.
 SPC's CCAMPIS program reserves the right to approve or deny any providers.